 The Center for American and International Law is an exciting and inspiring place to work.
 We offer competitive employment benefits for full-time employees which include medical, dental, vision, life and disability insurance, a 401(k), and more.

-One of a team providing administrative assistance principally to the Institute for Energy Law (IEL), a constituent institute of The Center for American and International Law.
-IEL is a member organization for energy attorneys and professionals that hosts 12 to 15 conferences and events each year and provides non-conference member benefits.
+One of a team providing administrative assistance to the Institute for Energy Law (IEL), a constituent institute of The Center for American and International Law.
+IEL is a member organization for energy attorneys and professionals that hosts 15 conferences and events each year and provides non-conference member benefits.

 Support legal educational conferences, maintain membership records, support organizational committees, assist in member and marketing communications.